XapiMa/psChecker/README.md

 $ sudo psChecker monitor -w path/to/whitelist.yml -b path/to/blacklist.yml
 ```

-If you want to see details such as errors for both `psChecker show` and `psChecker monitor`, give -v option
+If you want to see details such as errors for both `psChecker show` and `psChecker monitor`, give -v option.